neverfriendme/Code-templates/README.md

 # What is Code templates?
-Code templates is a downloadable, open source, online repository. where you can copy and paste code.
-Meaning you won't be downloading code but looking at the plain raw code.
+Code templates is a  open source, online repository. where you can download safe content.
+If you think these files are not safe you can check the file "Files".
 # Contribute
 If you would like to make contributions here is a list of which would be very needed: templates.